lazlox/SearchBar/Sources/SearchBar/SearchBar.docc/Extensions/SearchBarScale/SearchBarScale-Large.md

 ## Overview

-The `large` case specifies an expanded size for the `SearchBar` view, with a `heightMultiplier` of 0.9 (or 3 on macOS) and a `cornerScale` of 1.25.
+The `large` case specifies an expanded size for the `SearchBar` view, with a `heightMultiplier` of 0.9 (or 0.8 on iOS 26.0+; 3 on macOS) and a `cornerScale` of 1.4.
 It has a fixed `id` of `2` and is applied using the `.searchBarScale(.large)` modifier.
 This scale is designed for prominent or touch-friendly interfaces where a larger search bar enhances usability.
-Available on iOS 14.0+, iPadOS 14.0+ and macOS 11.0+.
+Available on iOS 14.0+, iPadOS 14.0+, and macOS 11.0+.

 > Important: This type is unavailable on visionOS.